mthsmcd/MachineLearningTurbulenceModels/README.md

 # MachineLearningTurbulenceModels
-OpenFOAM's Turbulence Models to be used with Machine Learning predictions.
+OpenFOAM's (OF) Turbulence Models to be used with Machine Learning predictions.

 **These are the models used in our paper *"A highly–accurate strategy for data-driven turbulence modelling"* by Bernardo P. Brener, Matheus A. Cruz, Matheus S. S. Macedo and Roney L. Thompson.**

 A preprint version of the paper can be accessed at http://dx.doi.org/10.2139/ssrn.4073177

-These models were implemented and tested in OpenFOAM-4.x, OpenFOAM-7 and OpenFOAM-2306.

-*(Prefer the ESI versions (openfoam.com) since the foundation versions (openfoam.org) have renamed and moved header files used to compile this library from version 8 onwards.
-In these versions, compilation won't succeed, unless the code is adapted)*

-They are used to correct RANS simulations by using quantities predicted by Machine Learning techniques or by the direct injection of high-fidelity fields (e.g. DNS, LES).
+The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques or by the direct injection of high-fidelity fields (e.g. DNS, LES).
 The corrections are driven by source-terms injected into the mean momentum equation.

+Implementation and tests were done in OpenFOAM-4.x, OpenFOAM-7 and OpenFOAM-2306.

+*The OpenFOAM foundation versions (openfoam.org) have renamed and moved header files used to compile this library from version 8 onwards.
+In these versions, compilation won't succeed, unless the code is adapted.
+For this reason I advise anyone interested in using this library to prefer the ESI versions (openfoam.com)*

 ## Folders in the repository